 POLICY 2.
-SUMMER LEGISLATIVE COUNCIL
+SUMMER SENATE

-- A) Legislative Council may continue its normal operation into the Summer, if a quorum, as defined by the A.S.
-Constitution, is met at a meeting. - B) In the event that a majority (50% + 1) of the Legislative Council cannot be assembled for a Summer meeting, at least one third (1/3) of Council members may be empowered to conduct routine business, as well as matters pertaining to the allocation of A.S. space in the UCen. - C) One third (1/3) of Legislative Council members shall not be necessary to approve Summer Council proxies. - D) Proxies and unexcused absences for the Legislative Council Members for the summer shall not be counted towards the annual totals allowed. - E) A maximum of one (1) proxy and no unexcused absences will be allowed and maintaining office hours will be necessary for Legislative Council Members to receive Summer Honoraria. - F) A Summer pro-tem will be approved to oversee/ensure that office hours are maintained and shall be empowered to approve/deny honoraria requests according to the guidelines set for the Elected Officers in Article VIX, Section 2 of the By-Laws.

-- G) Definition of routine matters that can be handled during summer Legislative Council: - 1) Directional - 2) Organizational - 3) Financial--anything under three hundred dollars (\$300.00). - H) Definition of non-routine matters that absolutely, positively have to be dealt with, will be decided by a phone vote in accordance with the A.S.
-By-Laws, if a majority (50%+ 1) of the Legislative Council membership cannot be assembled.
+- A) Senate may continue its normal operation into the Summer, if a quorum, as defined by the A.S.
+Constitution, is met at a meeting. - B) In the event that a majority (50% + 1) of the Senate cannot be assembled for a Summer meeting, at least one third (1/3) of Senate members may be empowered to conduct routine business, as well as matters pertaining to the allocation of A.S. space in the UCen. - C) One third (1/3) of Senate members shall not be necessary to approve Summer Council proxies. - D) Proxies and unexcused absences for the Senate members for the summer shall not be counted towards the annual totals allowed. - E) A maximum of one (1) proxy and no unexcused absences will be allowed and maintaining office hours will be necessary for Senate members to receive Summer honoraria. - F) A Summer pro-tem will be approved to oversee/ensure that office hours are maintained and shall be empowered to approve/deny honoraria requests according to the guidelines set for the Elected Officers in Article VIX, Section 2 of the By-Laws. - G) Definition of routine matters that can be handled during summer Senate: - 1) Directional - 2) Organizational - 3) Financial--anything under three hundred dollars (\$300.00). - H) Definition of non-routine matters that absolutely, positively have to be dealt with, will be decided by a phone vote in accordance with the A.S.
+By-Laws, if a majority (50%+ 1) of the Senate membership cannot be assembled.

-1) Position Paper 2) Constitution and By-Laws 3) Contractual 4) Appointments 5) Travel 6) Standing Policies 7) Financialanything over three h undred dollars (\$300.00).
+1) Position Paper

+2) Constitution and By-Laws

+3) Contractual

+4) Appointments

+5) Travel

+6) Standing Policies

-I) Copies of the minutes shall be mailed to absent representatives following the scheduled meeting.
-If no response from absent members of the Legislative Council is heard up until the minutes are approved, the minutes will stand.
+- 7) Financial--anything over three hundred dollars (\$300.00). - I) Copies of the minutes shall be mailed to absent Senators following the scheduled meeting.
+If no response from absent members of the Senate is heard up until the minutes are approved, the minutes will stand.